-MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Hospice care (continued) (see previous page) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost- sharing amount for these services.
 If you have Part D prescription drug coverage, some drugs may be covered under your Part D benefit.
 Drugs are never covered by both hospice and your Part D plan at the same time.
 Please Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible for Pneumonia vaccine the pneumonia, influenza, Hepatitis B, and COVID-19 Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary vaccines.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B \$0 copayment for all other Medicare-covered Part B immunizations.
-COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Please Note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.
+Our plan covers hospice consultation services (one time arel b) for a terminal will a more a backward the backing. (see previous page) only) for a terminally ill person who hasn't elected the hospice benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Please Note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines. \$0 copayment for all other Medicare-covered Part B immunizations.

+Inpatient hospital care

-MEDICAL BENEFITS CHART Services that are covered for you Inpatient hospital care\ Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

 Except in an emergency, your provider must tell us that you are going to be admitted to the hospital.